 Sometimes we need to measure the dimensions of an object.
 The command SIZE (obj, 1) returns the size of the object obj in the first spatial direction (x-axis).
 Similarly, commands SIZE (obj, 2) and SIZE (obj, 3) return the size of the object obj in the direction of the y-axis and in the direction of the z-axis, respectively.
 The command print can be used to print out the results.
+For example, the output of the script will have the following output:

+'''

-For example, the output of the script a = BOX(3, 2, 1) print "Object dimension in x-direction:", SIZE(a, 1)
+a = BOX(3, 2, 1)

+print "Object dimension in x-direction:", SIZE(a, 1)

+'''